EXECUTIVE DIRECTOR AND FOUNDER

 Len is a technical writer working for the Northwest Fisheries Science Center (NWFSC) in Seattle, WA, where he spends his days desperately pulling information out of recalcitrant Java developers.
 He has been involved with the Climb for Himalaya Children (CHC) for Mitrata-Nepal for five years, plus two years when the Climb was called Three Summits.
 He is married to Dr. Vera Trainer, a marine biologist, and they have two children, Roberto and Stephanny, both of whom have been coerced into the great outdoors since they were adopted from Guatemala.
 Len and Vera sponsor a girl's university education and are very active in supporting Mitrata in the Seattle area.

 Jackie Wallach works for a major law firm in the St. Louis area as a specialist in the electronic discovery field.
 In 2010, Jackie had the fortune to travel with Dr. Schutz to Nepal, where she offered her skills as a portrait photographer for the Mitrata-Nepal Foundation for Children.
 During this visit, she became enchanted by the kindness of the Nepalese people and their abundant cultural heritage, as well as the children the organization supports, and became a sponsor and board member as a result of her experience.
-Jackie serves on the board in various ways utilizing her expertise in technology and multi-media.
+Jackie serves on the board in various ways utilizing her expertise in technology and multi-media and serves on the Sponsorship Committee.

 Urmila Panthi worked in Nepal for the NBA-Legal aid project for nine years.
 She developed and implemented programs for free legal aid to vulnerable women and children in various parts of Nepal as a advocate and women’s activist.
 For 18 years, she has worked as a social worker in a domestic violence shelter and with the Missouri Department of Mental Health after receiving the Dalai Lama scholarship to study and obtain and Master of Social Work degree from Washington University in St. Louis.
-Urmila joined the Mitrata board in 2017 to assist with board development.
+Urmila joined the board in 2017 to assist with board development and she serves on the Fundraising Committee.

 He is the owner of MacroSun International, a fair trade buisiness that works directly with artisans throughout Nepal and all South Asia.
 Gil introduced his artisan friends in Nepal to Christine Schutz and this wonderful partnership of the spirit ultimately led to the formation of Mitrata-Nepal Foundation for Children.
 Gil states, "It has been a great honor to be involved with such a heartfelt and effective grassroots organization as Mitrata.
 I have seen with my own eyes the opportunities and healing that Mitrata offers to the heart, mind, and spirit of a child.
 I can think of no other task or organization more worthy."
-Gil is currently completing his degree in law at St. Louis University.
+Gil currently works as a lawyer in a legal firm in Saint Louis.

 Stephanie is the Visitor and Member Services Supervisor at the Saint Louis Art Museum.
 She sponsored a girl from 2003 until her sponsored child graduated from 12th grade and began her career as a dance instructor in 2014.
 Stephanie generously transfered her sponsorship to a young girl living and studying in our boarding school program.
-Stephanie served on the Mitrata Board from 2004 to 2014 and now serves as an Advisory Board member and continues her work with the Fundraising Committee.
+Stephanie served on the Mitrata Board from 2004 to 2014 and continues her work with the Fundraising Committee.

 Toni Schmidt is a Certified Healing Touch Practitioner with a private practice in Clayton and Webster Groves, MO.
 She was introduced to Mitrata-Nepal when her friend asked if she would be interested in co-sponsoring a child with her back in 2002.
 In 2011, she went to Nepal to meet that child, Pawan, who is now a young 20-year-old man attending college.
 The experience of meeting all of the children changed her forever.
-Toni served on the Mitrata Board from 2011 to 2016 and now serves as an Advisory Board member.
+Toni served on the Mitrata Board from 2011 to 2016.

 Beth Boyd CPA owns a tax, accounting and QuickBooks consulting practice in South St. Louis county.
-She is member of the Fundraising Committee.
-She has been volunteering her services to Mitrata since 2006.
+She was previously a board member and now is a member of the Fundraising Committee.
+She has been volunteering her services since 2006.